10 Light Pollution Filters for Astrophotography in the City

 Since reviewing the Optolong L-eNhance filter in July 2019, I have taken almost a dozen impressive images with it.
 Fantastic new results are popping up daily with the L-eNhance, and I think it is safe to say this filter is a winner with color cameras.

-The image below is the perfect example of what the Optolong L-eNhance filter was designed to do, as you can clearly see the light in Ha and OIII in this area of the night sky revealed.
+The image below is a perfect example of what the Optolong L-eNhance filter was designed to do.
+In this area of the night sky, you can clearly see the light in Ha and OIII.

-The picture above was taken using a ZWO ASI294MC Pro camera through a William Optics GT81 APO telescope.
-The imaging location was a Bortle Scale Class 5/6, which makes the image even more incredible.
-The combination of a cooled CMOS astronomy camera and the L-eNhance is tough to beat.
+The picture above was taken using a ZWO ASI2600MC Pro color camera through an Askar SQA55 refractor telescope.
+This was captured from my Bortle Scale Class 6 suburban backyard.
+Combining a cooled CMOS astronomy camera and the L-eNhance is tough to beat.

-When comparing the transmission graph of the Optolong L-eNhance with the IDAS NB1, it is interesting to note that it looks as though the cutoff after the Ha (656nm) bandpass line is steeper on the L-eNhance.
-In theory, this could result in higher contrast images, looking slightly less “natural” in terms of overall color.
+When comparing the transmission graph of the Optolong L-eNhance with the IDAS NB1, it is interesting to note that the cutoff after the Ha (656nm) bandpass line is steeper on the L-eNhance.
+In theory, this could result in higher contrast images that look slightly less “natural” in overall color.

 Optolong L-eNhance transmission graph.